“I pride myself on being a professional.”

-Emotional Volatility – When Dale mentions that he is engaged, Julia switches from mild flirting to overt heavy petting.
-It is almost as though she is threatened by the notion that Dale is going to be officially off the market.
-She even goes to great lengths to con Dale into sleeping with her, by suggesting that she will tell Dale’s fiancee that they have slept together…if he does not sleep with Julia.
+When Dale mentions that he is engaged, Julia switches from mild flirting to overt heavy petting.
+She is threatened by the notion that Dale is going to be officially off the market.
+She even goes to great lengths to con Dale into sleeping with her, by suggesting that she will tell Dale’s fiancée that they have slept together…if he does not sleep with Julia.
 Apparently, logic is not a strong suit; irony, though, she deals in spades.

-Need for Approval – The personality disorders are tough to treat.
-Even if someone does decide they need help, establishing a relationship with a therapist is a bumpy road.
+The personality disorders are tough to treat.
+Even if someone decides they need help, establishing a relationship with a therapist is a bumpy road.
 Anyone under the personality disorder blanket usually has extreme sensitivity to criticism, so they may see a number of therapists over time, often for only a visit or two, before shifting back into the mindset that everyone else – not them – needs help.

-Underlying Julia’s weirdness is a craving for approval.
-She probably seems threatened by Dale’s fiancee because she is threatened by her.
-To Julia, her body and her sexual prowess are her only assets and rejection of them is rejection of her, as a whole human being.
+To Julia, her body and her sexual prowess are her only assets and rejection of them is rejection of her as a whole human being.
 Of course, I am not defending sexual predators, but I am insisting that personality disorders are tough to treat partly because there is a mountain of pain lurking behind each of them.
 Rather than seeking treatment, though, she passes her pain to others; the people with personality disorders above almost every other type of mental illness seem to have the most difficulty with building and maintaining meaningful relationships.